Amon G. Carter Stadium – Armed Forces Bowl

 Armed Forces Bowl

-The Armed Forces Bowl has been a part of the college bowl season for 15 years – originally the bowl was named the Fort Worth Bowl, and the 2002 inaugural game was a 34-31 win for Boise State over Amon G. Carter Stadium’s home tenant, TCU.
+The Armed Forces Bowl has been part of the college bowl season for 16 years – originally the bowl was named the Fort Worth Bowl, and the 2002 inaugural game was a 34-31 win for Boise State over Amon G. Carter Stadium’s home tenant, TCU.

 In 2006 the bowl was renamed the Armed Forces Bowl, with a commitment to honor past and present Armed Forces members.
 This bowl game is unique as being the only bowl game to have all three service academies as past participants, along with recognizing all five service branches.
 Lockheed Martin took a sponsorship role in 2014, and currently has a contract through 2019.

-There were two years in which the Armed Forces Bowl was not played in Fort Worth – that was in 2010-11 when the game was moved to SMU’s Gerald J. Ford Stadium in Dallas.
-This was due to the $164 million-dollar renovation of Amon G. Carter Stadium.
+There were two years in which the Armed Forces Bowl was not played in Fort Worth – that was in 2010-11 when the game was moved to SMU’s Gerald J. Ford Stadium in Dallas, which was due to the $164 million-dollar renovation of Amon G. Carter Stadium.

 Amon G. Carter Stadium is named after Amon G. Carter, a Fort Worth businessman, founder of the Fort Worth Star and Telegram, and city booster.